Khachatur-Khachatryan/barkditor/README.md

 [![.NET build and test](https://github.com/Khachatur-Khachatryan/barkditor/actions/workflows/build_and_test.yml/badge.svg)](https://github.com/Khachatur-Khachatryan/barkditor/actions/workflows/build_and_test.yml)

 ## Description
-Barkditor is a open source code editor that implemented using GTK Sharp lib and .NET framework.
+Barkditor is a open source code editor that implemented using Gir.Core library and .NET platform.
 In general, this project created for educational purposes.
 The project is currently in very alpha.